Meri Akopyan: Career

 In 2006-2008, she was working as a specialist of the PR Marketing Advertising Department at the Advertising and Exhibition Company "Dominanta".

 During 2007-2012, Meri Akopyan was a teacher of the Department of Oriental Philology of Vernadsky Taurida National University of the following disciplines: Arabic Language, the History of the Arab countries, Arabic Literature.

 From 2008 to 2013, she was a head of the PR Marketing Advertising Department at the Advertising and Exhibition Company "Dominanta" working part-time.

 From 2009 to 2012, she was also working part-time as a TV presenter, an author of TV programmes and chief editor of the Spivdruzhnist’ editorial office at the State TV and Radio broadcast “Crimea”.

 During 2014–2015, she was a Chief Advisor to the Main Directorate for Foreign Affairs of the Administration of the President of Ukraine.

 From July to November 2015, she was working as a Head of the International Relations Department of the Ministry of Internal Affairs of Ukraine.

 During 2015-2021, Meri Akopyan was a Director of the Department of International Cooperation of the Ministry of Internal Affairs of Ukraine.

 On 4 August 2021 she was appointed as the Deputy Minister of Internal Affairs of Ukraine.

 Since January 2019, she has been working part-time as a lecturer of Arabic language at the Institute of International Relations of Taras Shevchenko National University of Kyiv.

-Deputy Minister of Internal Affairs of Ukraine

-The area of competence as the Deputy Minister of Internal Affairs of Ukraine is the following: